A Guide to Cat Spine Injuries, Trauma, and Diseases

 • Ataxia (uncontrollable body movements)

 Cat spine health can be affected by several factors, including congenital disorders, disease, trauma causing damage to the spine, and ageing.
-Since we often don’t have control over most of these factors, it can seem like there’s nothing that we can do about taking preventative measures to protect our cat’s spinal health.
+Since we often don’t have control over most of these factors, it can seem like there’s nothing we can do about taking measures to protect and maintain our cat’s spinal health.

 However, there actually is a way to be proactive about your cat’s health.
 While the supplements we’ll discuss are not specifically for your cat’s spine, they help prevent other diseases or disorders that could potentially lead to spinal problems for your cat.